sbondada/HangMan/README.md

 to construct the frontend.

 I Hope You would enjoy the Game and Customize for your sake.
-I would happy to know for any further improvements on the project.
+I would be happy to know for any further improvements on the project.

 ## Pending Tasks

 - [x] Tested For Accuracy.
-- [] Need to add Proper Finish Alerts.
+- [ ] Need to add Proper Finish Alerts.
-- [] Need to Deploy and Give a public IP.
+- [ ] Need to Deploy and Give a public IP.